-The Study Team developed preliminary construction costs for the structural portion (retaining walls) of 6-lane below-grade freeway section.
-Below-grade freeway sections are included in Alternatives 1A, 1B, 2A and 2B, and 3.
-It was assumed, after discussions with geotechnical engineering consultant, that retaining walls would be 1.05m diameter reinforced concrete caissons with concrete facing.
+The Study Team developed preliminary construction costs for the structural portion (retaining walls) of 6-lane below-grade freeway sections in Alternatives 1A, 1B, 2A and 2B, 3.
+It was assumed, after discussions with geotechnical engineering consultant, that, for planning purposes, retaining walls would be estimated based on 1.05m diameter reinforced concrete caissons with concrete facing.
 The total depth of caissons was assumed to be approximately 24m.